inrd/tzara/README.md

 You can also read a dump of the above command in `nodes_list.md`.

+You can easily extend the existing set of nodes using modules (see below).

 **A node input can only be connected to 1 output/constant.** To route multiple signals to a single input, use nodes like `add`, `or`, `merge` and `pmerge`.

+The nodes are processed sequentially in the order they appear in the patch, one sample at a time.
+This means that connecting the output of a node to the input of another node which was instantiated before it will introduce a 1 sample delay (so the value received at the input will be the one from the previous sample/frame).

+This behavior allows to easily create feedback loops but can also have unwanted side effects.

+Try to instantiate the nodes in the same order they are supposed to appear in the signal flow to avoid erratic results.

 ## Modules